Growing Dahlias from Seed and overwintering tubers

 Overwintering Dahlia Tubers

-We dig up the underground tubers when they finish flowering and bring them into a dry area.
-If you have space, you can put your tubers into dry sandy soil or sawdust and keep dry and frost free.
+We dig up the underground tubers of our favourites when they finish flowering and bring them into a dry area.
+If you have space, you can put your tubers into sandy soil or sawdust and keep dry and frost free.
+Before we had the polytunnel, I used to store them with newspaper inside an old shoe box and keep them in the house somewhere dark.

-You can separate the bigger, mature tubers at this point to create a whole new plant for free!
+You can separate the larger tubers at this point to create a whole new plant for free!

 We grow more Dahlias from seed every year!